maorong-wang/EECS-435-Project-Wetland-Image-Recognition/README.md

 Contributer: Maorong Wang and Yuanzhe Jin

-Due to NAIP dataset is too large for github to handle, you can access to dataset [here](https://drive.google.com/open?id=1rzYHHWeeFoArQtmOFaYIB29Gzpo4qUjO).
+Due to NAIP dataset is too large for github to handle, you can access the dataset [here](https://drive.google.com/open?id=1rzYHHWeeFoArQtmOFaYIB29Gzpo4qUjO).

 The easiest way to set this up: